-In the 1840s he moved from Boppard in Germany, to Vienna.
+In the 1840s he moved from Boppard, Germany, to Vienna, Austria.
 This came about after he received an invitation from Prince Klemens Wenzel von Metternich to present his furniture at the Vienna court.
 In 1850, he produced his famous No.1 chair and in 1851 he received a bronze medal at the Great Exhibition in London (the one of Crystal Palace fame).
 This was his international breakthrough.

-It was just a matter of finding the right material and plastic and fiberglass proved to be perfect for the purpose.
+It was just a matter of finding the right material, plastic and fiberglass proved to be perfect for the purpose.
 The chair made from Zenaloy, which is polyester reinforced with fiberglass, was first developed by the US Army during World War II.
-After debuting at the 'Low-Cost Furniture Design' competition organized by the Museum of Modern Art in 1948, the Plastic Armchair (A-shell) and Plastic Side Chair (S-shell) were launched onto the market in 1950.
+After debuting at the “Low-Cost Furniture Design” competition organized by the Museum of Modern Art in 1948, the Plastic Armchair (A-shell) and Plastic Side Chair (S-shell) were launched onto the market in 1950.
 These were the very first mass-produced plastic chairs in the history of furniture.
 Below, you can see the many variations that are now available on the market.